Sod vs Seed

 ecoSeed

-- check_circleSeed costs just a fraction of sod per square foot, which keeps even half acre projects within a reasonable home budget.
+- check_circleSeed costs just a fraction of Sod per square foot, which keeps even half acre projects within a reasonable home budget.

 Sod usually knits into native soil within 2–3 weeks, which shortens the high watering phase.
 Faster rooting means you can transition sooner to deeper, less frequent irrigation cycles that save water.

-Typical lawn seed mixes need 4–8 weeks to fill in, depending on species and temperature.
+Typical lawn Seed mixes need 4–8 weeks to fill in, depending on species and temperature.
 That extended window keeps soil vulnerable to erosion and weeds, so consistent care is critical for long term lawn health.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Sod | Seed |
+| Metric | Sod | Seed |

 |---|---|---|